skittles9823/QuickSwitch/README.md

 - A full list of compatible launchers will not be provided as the app autodetects which launchers are compatible.
 - Nova will likely never support QuickSwitch unless they decide to add support for the Razer Phone naitivly.
-- MIUI does not have the necessary APIs to set third party launchers as the recents providers and as such is not supported.

 ## Requirements: